DannikInfo/PowerCraft2/README.md

 ### What modules are missing:
 - Weasel(Need to understand the concept and rethink.
 It can be remove or it can be completely redone.)
 - Mobile
-- Core(small fixes craftingtool now it's portable workbench) All modules will be in the future added and fixes.
+- Core(small fixes craftingtool now it's portable workbench).
+P.S.
+1.0.3a a regular GUI for craftingTool will be added

+All modules will be in the future added and fixes.
 You already can enjoy old powercraft on new version of Minecraft